Digital & Online Events

 With roots tracing all the way back to the 12th century, Redruth lies around nine miles west of Truro and forms part of Cornwall’s largest urban area.

-This small commercial town acts as a useful transport hub to the rest of Cornwall and … Read More
+This small commercial town acts as a useful transport hub to the rest of Cornwall and the UK, … Read More

 Known as the ‘Gateway to Cornwall’, Saltash is a growing town with a rich history stretching back to the 12th century.
 It lies on the west bank of the River Tamar and is linked to Devon by the dominating Tamar Bridge (which sits adjacent to … Read More